LilJuiceBox491/RetroBot/README.md

 # RetroBot
 This is the official repository for the open-source RetroBot.
 The current stable version of this repository will always be it's latest release.
 Please download that rather than cloning the repository.

+It's next release will always be in the form of a branch.
+You are free to clone this branch but please keep in mind that it WILL have errors and possible instabilities.
+It's always safer to simply download the latest release.

 ---

 # Contributors